aoi-ue/CAndCPlusPlus/README.md

 #### 16 Sep - 20 Sep

 - [x] ~Build an Word Encryption~
-- [ ] Build a Linked List in C and C++, to
+- [ ] Build a Linked List in C and C++,

 #### 09 Sep - 13 Sep

-- [ ] Build a convertor from Hexadecimal - floating point - decimal
+- [ ] Build a Convertor from Hexadecimal - floating point - decimal - binary
 - [ ] Build a Simple Calculator with and without precedences, in decimal binary hexidecimal arithmetic
-- [ ] Build a Converter for Binary and for Hexidecimal and for Decimal

 #### 02 Sep - 06 Sep